hwdsl2/setup-ipsec-vpn/README.md

 &nbsp;(Using the VPN scripts on a **freshly installed** system is recommended)
 - Ubuntu 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)
-- Debian 7 (Wheezy) - NOT recommended.
+- Debian 7 (Wheezy) - Not recommended.
 Requires <a href="https://gist.github.com/hwdsl2/5a769b2c4436cdf02a90" target="_blank">this workaround</a> to work.
 - CentOS / Red Hat Enterprise Linux (RHEL) 6 or 7

 OpenVZ VPS users should instead use <a href="https://github.com/Nyr/openvpn-install" target="_blank">Nyr's OpenVPN script</a>.